Quick answer

 Nutritional benefits for babies

-- 💚Provides folate, which supports brain development.
+- 💚Folate — supports brain and cell development.

 - 💚Low in allergens and gentle on sensitive tummies.